Jesse Shugg: International career

 In 2009, Shugg attended a camp with the Canadian U-20 national team.

-In 2012, she attended a camp in California, where the national team coach was looking at players of Filipino descent in North America, which was immediately followed by the 2012 LA Vikings Cup tournament against American club teams, where the Phillipines won the tournament and she scored five goals in an 8-1 win against club side Leon.
+In 2012, she attended a camp in California, where the national team coach was looking at players of Filipino descent in North America, which was immediately followed by the 2012 LA Vikings Cup tournament against American club teams, where the Philippines won the tournament and she scored five goals in an 8-1 win against club side Leon.